ayeuhugyu/PepperBot/notes.md

 - AI can now see stickers
 - default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb instructions)
 - GPT models have been completely overhauled, which means that in the future there could be support for models from manufacturers other than openai. run `p/gpt model list` to see all the new data i store about them and the new ones i've given access to.

-**new commands:**
--# excluding previously mentioned commands

-- new p/random phrase allows you to generate phrases based off parts of speech (ex. p/random phrase noun adjective adverb verb noun)
-- new p/encode and p/decode allow you to encode and decode text via various algorithms. use `p/encode list` to get a list of all of the algorithms.
-- brought back p/sendlog because of the new piping related commands

 **other actual content:**